 Number studies are a great primer for the substitute game.
 We transitioned into playing this game first with play money.
 I pulled out a coin or paper bill.
 Then I asked them to substitute the value with other coins or paper bills.
 With each new coin added to the equation, the equation expanded, until at last, there was only pennies.

 The kids loved this hands-on approach to the substitute game.
-Again, it stunted their creativity in making interesting equations, so we moved to the game to the whiteboard.
+Again, it stunted their creativity in making interesting equations, so we moved the game to the whiteboard.